Autonomous demon exploiting heat and information at the trajectory level: Introduction

-In this paper, we analyze a triple-dot setup, as shown in Fig.~\ref{fig:setup}, which acts as a demon exploiting both information \textit{and} a nonthermal resource.
+In this paper, we analyze a triple-dot setup~\cite{Whitney2016Jan}, as shown in Fig.~\ref{fig:setup}, which acts as a demon exploiting both information \textit{and} a nonthermal resource.
 Consequently, it is able to operate as an autonomous demon in the spirit of the devices of Refs.~\cite{Strasberg2013Jan,Koski2015Dec}, but with the advantage of having an exactly vanishing average heat flow between resource and working substance in a broad range of parameters and at non-vanishing output cooling power.
 The idea underlying this device relies on a nontrivial combination of thermal machines based on capacitively coupled quantum dots, exploiting heat as a resource in order to implement a useful task~\cite{Sanchez2011Feb,Thierschmann2015Oct,Zhang2016Jan,Dare2017Sep,walldorf:2017,Bhandari2018Jul,dare:2019,Xi2021Sep,Tabatabaei2022Sep} and analogous information-based devices~\cite{Strasberg2013Jan,Ito2015Jun,Ptaszynski2018Jan,Erdman2018Jul,Poulsen2022Apr}, which can also be viewed as thermal machines exploiting a cold resource~\cite{Whitney2023Apr}.

 The system we are studying in this paper is depicted in Fig.~\ref{fig:setup}.
 The goal of the shown engine is to extract heat from the colder reservoir of the working substance via electron transport through the central quantum dot W. The resource region, which we, on equal terms, refer to as demon, consists of two quantum dots, capacitively coupled to each other and to the working-substance dot W, and tunnel-coupled to one hot and one cold resource reservoir.
+The basic mechanism is based on the tunneling rates of the system depending on its interaction with the demon: tunneling rates in the system are higher for the left contact when the demon dots are empty and from the right when they are occupied.
+Henceforth charge fluctuations in the demon modify not only the system energy but also its symmetry.
+In this way, trajectories in which an electron goes through the system upon exchanging energy with the demon (via the Coulomb interaction) have a preferred direction.
 Note that while this combination of hot and cold resources might seem a very specific choice it can to a large extent be representative of \textit{any} nonthermal resource since only specific points in the energy distributions of the resource reservoirs are probed via the addition energies of the resource dots H and C.